 “As we build a low-carbon, sustainable economy essential for the well-being of future generations.
 EnQuest’s carbon storage proposition provides a vital service for areas where liquid CO2 is the solution, helping EnQuest go beyond zero in terms of its carbon footprint and helping the UK and Scotland achieve their national net zero targets.
 EnQuest also remains committed to reducing its own carbon footprint.”

-Synergia (AIM:SYN) – the operator behind the Medway Hub CCS project – confirmed in a market update that one of its two CCS applications has been unsuccessful in the licensing round.
+Synergia (AIM:SYN) – the operator behind the Medway Hub CCS project – confirmed in a market update in May that one of its two CCS applications had been unsuccessful.

-Synergia Energy applied for two licences to compliment the Medway plans hub on the Isle of Grain, near Rochester in Kent.
+The two applications were set to compliment the plans for Medway on the Isle of Grain, near Rochester in Kent.
 The scheme involves CO2 extraction from exhaust streams at the Medway, Damhead and Grain power stations.

-Liquid CO2 would then be transported via tanker to the depleted Esmond and Forbes gas fields in the North Sea for permanent storage.
+Liquid CO2 was then set be transported via tanker to the depleted Esmond and Forbes gas fields in the North Sea for permanent storage.

-Spirit Energy also confirmed it had been granted one licence – a move which it said would support its plans to repurpose the North and South Morecambe gas fields for CCS.
+Spirit Energy also confirmed it had been granted one licence – EIS 1 Morecambe Area – a move which it said would support its plans to repurpose the North and South Morecambe gas fields for CCS.

 As part of the proposed Morecambe Net Zero Cluster (MNZ) these sites could store up to a gigatonne of CO2 – the equivalent of three years’ worth of current UK CO₂ emissions.